okteto/context/README.md

-# GitHub Actions for Okteto Cloud
+# GitHub Actions for Okteto

-## Automate your development workflows using Github Actions and Okteto Cloud
+## Automate your development workflows using Github Actions and Okteto
-GitHub Actions gives you the flexibility to build an automated software development workflows.
-With GitHub Actions for Okteto Cloud you can create workflows to build, deploy and update your applications in [Okteto Cloud](https://cloud.okteto.com).
+GitHub Actions gives you the flexibility to build automated software development workflows.
+With GitHub Actions for Okteto you can create workflows to build, deploy and update your applications in [Okteto](https://okteto.com).

-Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!
+Try Okteto for free for 30 days, no credit card required.
+[Start your 30-day trial now](https://www.okteto.com/free-trial/)!

-## Github Action for Okteto Cloud context
+## Github Action for Okteto

-With the Okteto Cloud Context action you can automate you workflow to do an Okteto Cloud context using an API token.
-This action is a prerequisite for the rest of the [Okteto Cloud actions](https://github.com/okteto/actions).
+With the Okteto Context action you can automate your workflow to configure your Okteto context using an API token.
+This action is a prerequisite for the rest of the [Okteto actions](https://github.com/okteto/actions).

 ## Configure your Okteto API Token

-Copy [your Okteto API token](https://cloud.okteto.com/#/settings/setup) and save it [as a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) with the name `OKTETO_TOKEN` in the GitHub repository.
+Copy [your Okteto API token](https://www.okteto.com/docs/cloud/personal-access-tokens/) and save it [as a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) with the name `OKTETO_TOKEN` in the GitHub repository.

 ## Inputs